IsibisiDev/zora-reset.css/README.md

 ## Features

 - Support new HTML 5 Elements;
-- Correct the sizing box;
+- Correct the box sizing;
 - All points are documented describing what happens in that portion of the code;
 - Compatible with all major browsers IE8+, Chrome, Opera, Firefox and Edge;
 - Improve usability with minimal changes.